abrhor/Momentum-Neural-Networks/README.md

-# Dependence-on-Market-Indicators
+# LSTM-Network-to-Recognize-Mean-Reversions-Against-Boosted-Feedforward
-Deep learning from a feedforward neural network of technical indicators.
-Inputs created with ternary classifier.
+Deep learning from an RNN and feedforward neural net of technical indicators.